getfem/getfem/doc/sphinx/source/scilab/plotcmdref.rst

   The options are specified as pairs of "option name"/"option value"

   'style', 'bo-'       : line style and dof marker style (same syntax as in the Scilab command 'plot');
-  'color', ''          : override the line color;
+  'color', ''          : override line color (by a given color name);
-  'dof_color', 'red'   : color of markers for degrees of freedom;
+  'dof_color', ''      : override color of dof markers;
   'width', 2           : line width.

 **Description :**

-  This function plots a 1D finite elements field.
+  This function plots a 1D finite element field.

 gf_plot_mesh